The Choir Today

-The Choir is managed by a Committee formed currently of ten members.
+The Choir is managed by a Committee formed currently of nine members.

-President: Roger Pratt Vice President: Judy Williams Secretary: Naomi Roseth
+President: Naomi Roseth Vice President: Judy Williams Secretary: Roger Pratt

-Committee Members: Gina Cottee, Kerry Foster, Richard Griffiths, Anne Scollen, Marienne Short.
+Committee Members: Kerry Foster, Richard Griffiths, Michael Wille.

 A Brief History

 The Choir’s beginnings are bound up with the Warringah Symphony Society, which was established in 1975 with the purpose of bringing classical music to the Warringah Shire.
-It was initially formed as an amateur orchestra, and later the Warringah Symphony Choir was established to complement it.
+It was initially formed as an amateur orchestra, and later the Warringah Symphony Choir was established to jointly perform choral works.
 When the orchestra disbanded in the 1980s the choir continued performing, funding its own orchestra.

 In 1998, the Committee changed the name to the Manly-Warringah Choir and it was incorporated that year.

-Since the appointment of Carlos Alvarado in 2003, the Choir has gone from strength to strength, in terms of numbers and ability.
+Since the appointment of Carlos Alvarado as Musical Director in 2003, the Choir has gone from strength to strength, in terms of both numbers and ability.
 We are now able to perform the more challenging pieces in the choral repertoire, in the knowledge that the quality of performance will be suitably high.